Tā mātou huarahi whakawhitinga

 The information being released by both TEC and Te Pūkenga summarises the strategic review and the recommendations made.
 Throughout our transformation journey, we have been transparent about the very important mahi Te Pūkenga has been tasked with as part of the Reform of Vocational Education.

-We will continue this transparency as we progress through the remainder of our transformation programme and through its implementation.
+We will continue this transparency as we progress through the remainder of our transformation programme and its implementation.